 Program Learning Outcomes:

 Upon program completion, successful graduates will have:

-- An acknowledgement of necessary design steps involved in making complex computer systems; and a practical understanding of the skills necessary to analyze existing systems
+- An acknowledgment of necessary design steps involved in making complex computer systems; and a practical understanding of the skills necessary to analyze existing systems;

 - A practical knowledge of tools and techniques to design innovative solutions from requirements specifications;